Reclaiming wholeness

 After a deep depression in my teens I was desperate to leave childhood behind and forged ahead.
 I felt like life owed me and I was determined to get the life I deserved.
 I trusted no one and more than anything I wanted to prove I could do it alone.

 I worked hard to build a life for myself and to create an identity to hide behind, so I never had to risk feeling vulnerable again.
 Working as a freelance designer was perfect for me.
 I got to be creative and earn a good living and at the same time it was a rapid cycle of external validation and approval for my fragile self.
 All I had to do was to keep being the best and keep being perfect.
 All the time.
-It was exhausting but I was addicted to the process.
+It was exhausting, but I was addicted to the process.
 Desperate for the acceptance and love I never had, with no clue how I could even begin to cultivate it for myself.
 Like all addictions, whatever I got was never enough.
 I had an amazing reputation, founded two creative agencies, bought expensive clothes, looked great in my gym kit, ate very little, smoked to comfort myself and drank to get drunk.
 I was the master of self-neglect, perpetually on the run from myself.
 All the while I was dying inside.

 I crashed in my mid 30s and so began a profound journey of unraveling.
 I sold my business and had to start from scratch.
 Discovering who I was behind the masks, the armour and to see what was waiting for me all along, underneath the rubble of my life.

 Reconnecting with my menstrual cycle was an important part of this process.
 I began to listen to the lost voices speaking through me and with each cycle another layer was lifted as I deepened intimacy with my body and my relationship to life.
 Of course there were other crashes along the way, but I have come to learn that this path is not linear but cyclical.
 There is nowhere I need to be, and nothing I need to achieve.
-I don’t need to be ‘better’ or ‘healed’ to receive love, just journeying through life with eyes wide open and an awareness of what part of me might be activated in the moments when I feel fear, disconnect, hopelessness or longing.
+I don’t need to be ‘better’ or ‘healed’ to receive love, just journeying through life with eyes wide open and an awareness of what part of me might be activated in the moments when I feel fear, rage, disconnect, hopelessness or longing.

 I trust in my body wisdom and I trust in the messages it brings.
 I have learned what it takes to cultivate personal resilience and what I need to feel supported and held.

-Now, more than 30 years later I have returned to a life with art, poetry, music and time on the land.
+These days I have returned to a life with art, poetry, music and time on the land.
 I’d drifted so far away from these instinctual needs but now live a simple, but deeply nourishing life here in the south of Spain.